Visas and immigration

 Please see the UKCISA website and the British Council website .
 Both organisations produce useful information and guidance that will assist you in applying for a visa and help to prepare you for life in the UK.

-There are two main types of visa available for study:
+There are three main types of visa available for study:

 Student Visa: full-time study

-Most non-EU/EEA/Swiss nationals planning to study any course apart from English language courses in the UK for longer than six months will need to apply for Entry Clearance as a student under Student Route of the new Points Based Immigration System, before travelling to the UK.
+Most international students planning to study any course apart from English language courses in the UK for longer than six months will need to apply for Entry Clearance as a student under Student Route of the new Points Based Immigration System, before travelling to the UK.

 Check the UK Immigration & Visas website to see if you need to obtain entry clearance to come to the UK for your planned study.
 Further information about student sponsorship is available from the UK Immigration & Visas Website.

-However, please note that the short-term study visa (6 months or 11 months):
+However, please note that the short-term study visa and standard visitor visa:

 - Does not allow you to work, even if it was part of your course